sy4ffa/SoftwareEng/Domain Model/UC9-UC12.md

 Concept | Attributes | Attribute Description
 ------- | ---------- | ---------------------
-Page Maker | edit parameter | parameter
-Investigation Requests | actor's information | actor's information needs to be investigate before confirming their account Filterer | filter form | filter all the information filled to match the website rules Notifier | notify actor | notify actor whether their signing up process a success or failure
+Page Maker | edit parameter | needed for actor to edit any products wanted or adding a new product Modifier | modify products | used to modify any products or adding/removing products Filterer | filter products | filter modified products to avoid double saving the same product Notifier | notify actor | notify actor whether their editting process has been saved or not